-5 Creating a cdm reference
+5 Creating a CDM reference

-5.1 The OMOP CDM layout
+5.1 The OMOP common data model (CDM) layout

-The OMOP CDM standardises the structure of health care data.
+The OMOP CDM standardises the structure of healthcare data.
 Data is stored across a system of tables with established relationships between them.
 In other words, the OMOP CDM provides a relational database structure, with version 5.4 of the OMOP CDM shown below.

 library(DBI)